dawit3000/catool/README.md

 **catool** (Compensation Analysis Tool) is an R package that calculates fair and transparent overload pay for college instructors.
-It processes course schedule data, identifies overload credit hours, and applies enrollment-based proration logic to compute compensation aligned with institutional policies.
+It processes course schedule data, identifies credit hour overloads, and applies proration rules to compute compensation based on institutional policies.

+Unlike simple per-course systems, **catool** prorates pay based on **qualified credit hours** only — and only when enrollment thresholds are not met.

 ------------------------------------------------------------------------

 ## 🔧 Features

+- Filters out courses ineligible for compensation (e.g., under-enrolled)
-- Filters qualified credit hours based on enrollment thresholds
+- Identifies overload based on regular teaching load
-- Computes prorated overload compensation per course
+- Computes pay per **qualified credit hour**, prorated where applicable
-- Generates instructor-level summaries with totals and notes
+- Prioritizes assigning higher-enrollment courses to regular load
-- Batch-processes full schedules across all instructors
+- Summarizes compensation by instructor and across full schedules
-- Supports flexible filtering by subject, instructor name, or division
+- Supports flexible filtering by subject, instructor, or division
-- Returns clean, export-ready tibbles for downstream use
+- Returns export-ready, human-readable tibble output

 ------------------------------------------------------------------------